 Follow the terms of service set by the card brands.
 Any compliance violation can cause a merchant to lose its chargeback rights.

-In addition to the prevention measures outlined above, merchants also need to be aware of chargeback fraud and how they can protect themselves.
-Last November, the FBI's Internet Crime Complaint Center published a list of the most frequent types of online fraud.
-The third costliest type of fraud to businesses was "friendly" fraud — when consumers purchase products with the intent of initiating a chargeback in order to get free merchandise.
+In addition to the prevention measures outlined above, you should be aware of chargeback fraud and how to protect themselves.
+One of the fastest growing types of chargebacks is what’s known as “friendly” fraud — when consumers purchase products with the intent of initiating a chargeback in order to get free merchandise.

 The person committing the fraud will often claim that a product was not delivered, was not as described, or that they simply did not order a product.
-Especially since the recession, this type of fraud is on the rise, and is especially prevalent for card-not-present transactions.
+Especially since the recession, this type of fraud is on the rise, and is prevalent for card-not-present transactions.
+Check out our article on friendly fraud for a thorough explanation and steps you can take to protect yourself and your business.

 Unfortunately, chargebacks are one of the “costs of doing business” when accepting credit cards.
 However, by taking steps to ensure that customers are informed and satisfied with their purchases, and putting measures in place to prevent credit card fraud, merchants can greatly reduce exposure to chargeback risk — and all of the accompanying costs.